Samic8/samdawson.dev/src/articles/data-massaging/data-massaging.md

 ## Without data massaging

-Say we had data about cars that needs to be displayed in a table
+Say we had data about cars that need to be displayed in a table

 ```js
 const cars = [